YIPINNN/JujutsuFarm/README.md

    - The Order::isEmpty() const function checks if the queue is empty by checking the numItems variable.
 It returns true if the queue is empty else returns false.

 9. Order Details Retrieval:
-   - The Order::getTask() function retrieves the task of the front order in the queue and returns it as a string.
+   - The Order::getTask() function retrieves the first task of the front order in the queue and returns it as a string.
-   - The Order::getAmount() function retrieves the amount of the front order in the queue and returns it as an integer.
+   - The Order::getAmount() function retrieves the first amount of the front order in the queue and returns it as an integer.
+   - The Order::getTask1() function retrieves the second task of the front order in the queue and returns it as a string.
+   - The Order::getAmount1() function retrieves the second amount of the front order in the queue and returns it as an integer.

 ## Screenshot of the game